Groove Cruise

 Groove Cruise is an Electronic dance music cruise festival that sets sail from various U.S. ports, offering an experience that combines, music, dance, travel and philanthropy.
 It was founded in 2004 and is known for its performances by well known DJs and producers within the EDM community.
-It is the world's longest running dance music cruise and as of 2025, it is the world's largest music cruise.
+It is the world's longest running dance music cruise and as of 2026, it is the world's largest music cruise based on attendance.

 History

 Groove Cruise was founded in 2004 by Jason Beukema.
-The event initially started as a small gathering of 125 electronic music enthusiasts, but it quickly grew in popularity due to its immersive atmosphere and diverse lineup of DJs.
-In 2011, the event had grown large enough to charter an entire cruise ship, making Jason the youngest person to single-handedly do so.
+The event initially started as a small gathering of 125 electronic music enthusiasts; but by 2011, the event had grown large enough to charter an entire cruise ship, making Jason the youngest person to single-handedly do so.
 Since then, Groove Cruise has chartered over 20 cruise ships.

 Whet Travel, the parent company of Groove Cruise, has received Partner of the Year Awards from both Norwegian and Carnival Cruise Lines, been in the Inc 5000 list three times and been featured in media such as USA Today, The New York Times, Travel Channel, MTV, NBC, Wall Street Journal, Rolling Stone, Billboard, Mixmag, and Forbes.
-In 2025, Whet Travel remains the largest independent music cruise company.
+In 2026, Whet Travel remains the largest independent music cruise company.

 Groove Cruise was ranked among the world's Top 100 Festivals by DJ Mag in 2023, 2024, and 2025.

 Over the years, Groove Cruise has hosted events out of ports in Miami, Orlando, Florida, Los Angeles, and San Diego.
 The destinations have included The Bahamas, Haiti, Mexico, Key West and Santa Catalina Island (California), and the cruise has featured performances by Kaskade, Tiësto, Eric Prydz, Green Velvet, Deadmau5, Oliver Heldens and John Summit.